IanDCarroll/GoScrumYourself/SprintRetros.md

 __Sprint 19 - 12/1/16 - 12/7/16__

 I took the concept of courage to the next level this sprint.
 Instead of fighting a defensive battle against my exhaustion and then having the courage to stand up to it and take breaks as needed, I took the initiative.
 I gave up on trying to get both a complete unbeatable algorithm and good abstractions, and focused on clean and simple code.
-Instead of fighting fear, I game up on it completely and focused on having joy, and paying close attention to my craft.
+Instead of fighting fear, I gave up on it completely and focused on having joy, and paying close attention to my craft.
 It really made a difference in the statisfaction I had with my work.
 So I plan to do this in the future.

 Actions:
 1. dont just have courage to stand up to fear. toss it asside altogether.